30 Best Foods That Give You All-Day Energy, According to Experts

-If you can barely keep your eyes open during the work day or have a tough time making it through that dreaded afternoon slump, it might me time to rethink your diet.
-Instead of popping open a sugary, belly-fattening energy drink or pouring yet another cup of coffee, load up on these nutrient-rich, energy-sustaining foods to keep you going all day long.
+If you can barely keep your eyes open during the workday or have a tough time making it through that dreaded afternoon slump, it might be time to rethink your diet.
+Instead of popping open a sugary, belly-fattening energy drink or pouring yet another cup of coffee, load up on these nutrient-rich, energy-sustaining foods that give you energy to keep you going all day long.

 Foods rich in complex carbs and protein are the best picks for all-day energy, according to the registered dietitians and nutrition experts we talked to.
 The goal is to keep your blood sugar stable and avoid those drastic spikes and dips that will leave you feeling starving and sluggish.
-So stock up on these powerful foods, and keep your energy up from breakfast through dessert.
-To keep up your energy levels and burn fat, check out The 55 Best Ways to Boost Your Metabolism.
+So stock up on these powerful foods that give you energy, and keep your energy levels up from breakfast through dessert.
+And while you're at it, be sure to save these 22 Meals to Melt Belly Fat in 2022.

-“One cup of cottage cheese contain 25 grams of protein, and a study published in the journal Appetite shows that the satiating effects of cottage cheese are similar to the satiating effects provided by eggs.
-I love how cottage cheese is a no-cook way to add protein to a variety of different meals and snacks.” — Chelsea Elkin MS, RD, CDN
+"One cup of cottage cheese contains 25 grams of protein, and a study published in the journal Appetite shows that the satiating effects of cottage cheese are similar to the satiating effects provided by eggs.
+I love how cottage cheese is a no-cook way to add protein to a variety of different meals and snacks." — Chelsea Elkin, MS, RD, CDN

 "One of my favorite energy-boosting foods is salmon.
 Chock-full of nutrients, salmon is a food that contributes to many positive health benefits, including energy levels, thanks to B vitamins, particularly B12 which may help boost energy and fight fatigue naturally.
 Additionally, salmon is one of the few natural sources of vitamin D, which may also help combat fatigue, causing you to feel more energized." — Rima Kleiner, MS, RD